 About Cross Lanes Organic Farm

 The Cross Lanes Organic Farm project is a concept Peter and Sue Coverdale have wanted to develop for many years.
 In 2002, they purchased the 11 acre site at Cross Lanes Farm and after running the already established free range egg production unit for a while, it was decided to plan for an organic farm shop/café and horticultural centre.
-Peter and Sue also run P & S Coverdale Masonry Contractors Ltd, a very successful local family business founded in 1977 providing stone masonry and restoration services.
+On 27th October 2011 the Cross Lanes doors opened.
+Peter and Sue also run Heritage Coverdale Masonry, a very successful local family business providing stone masonry and restoration services.

 Sustainability and Green Credentials of Cross Lanes